 Enable flexible working

 Beyond basic maternity and paternity leave, flexible hours and working from home are simple ways in which family or other commitments can be accommodated around work schedules.
-In fact, there is a growing trend and evidence that demonstrates many companies recognise that this pattern of working benefits the productivity of all employees at every stage of life.
+In fact, there is a growing trend and evidence that demonstrates many companies recognize that this pattern of working benefits the productivity of all employees at every stage of life.
 Modern tech has made it possible not to have to go to the office.
-This, combined with our cross-time-zone globalised world, is challenging what constitutes normal working hours.
+This, combined with our cross-time-zone globalized world, is challenging what constitutes normal working hours.

 Support programmes, mentorship

 Aside from practical matters like flexible working, support structures can be supplied in the form of role models, mentors and training.
-Putting in place mentoring and networking frameworks is easy to do and is a low cost way of energising and supporting your team.
+Putting in place mentoring and networking frameworks is easy to do and is a low cost way of energizing and supporting your team.
 An interesting example raised during the panel discussion was that many men lack confidence, a trait often assigned to female employees.
 Beware of making assumptions around gender.
-We heard about a series of courses organised at Expedia, mainly aimed at women to boost their presentation skills, which resulted in employees of both genders wanting to join as they were so good.
+We heard about a series of courses organized at Expedia, mainly aimed at women to boost their presentation skills, which resulted in employees of both genders wanting to join as they were so good.

 Create role models

 The importance of having female role models cannot be understated.
 Success breeds success.
 It is no coincidence that many successful female CEOs had mothers who worked full-time.
 As a full-time working mum of two I was pleased to hear that stat (and my mum worked full time too).

 Without women being visible in high-profile tech and leadership roles, the possibility of such paths being open to young girls in education can skew their subject choices, discourage working women from applying for senior roles and create the expectation that leadership in the tech sector is the less travelled path for them.